Category Archives: Cognitive Distortions

 Write Your Character Resume

 A character resume is a compilation of our positive qualities, achievements, and memories.
 Mindfully retrieving and cataloging these qualities compels us to embrace our value, confirming we are desirable, consequential, and worthy.
-What goes on our character resume?
-Anything and everything that activates a positive response including our strengths, achievements, contributions, personal milestones, talents, and charitable deeds.
+What goes into our character resume?
+Anything and everything that activates a positive response including our strengths, achievements, contributions, personal milestones, happy memories, talents, and charitable deeds.

 Character Strengths, Virtues, and Attributes.
 Due to our negative self-analysis, we tend to repress, misplace, and forget our inherent and developed assets.
 They are not erased or lost, however, but compartmentalized from our active consciousness.
 Renewed mindfulness of these strengths and incorporating them into our daily lives help regenerate our self-esteem.

-Positive Autobiography lists our successes, achievements, contributions, personal milestones, talents, charitable deeds, and service to others.
+Positive Autobiography lists our successes, achievements, and personal milestones.
 Recollecting and recognizing our accomplishments encourages us to embrace the extraordinariness of our lives.

 Self-Esteem Self-Analysis.
 What do we like about ourselves mentally, emotionally, physically, spiritually, and socially?